dancohen81/Bla/README.md

 ### 1. Create a `.env` file

-Create a file named `.env` in the root directory of the project (where `tray_sprachtool.py` is located).
+Create a file named `.env` in the root directory of the project.
 Add your OpenAI API key to this file in the following format:

 ```
 OPENAI_API_KEY="your_openai_api_key_here"